webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

   to handle comparison of keys from different sources.
 Secondarily, the X9.62 encoding is also considerably smaller.

-Some implementations permit the same P-256 key to be used for signing and key exchange.
+Some elliptic curve implementations permit the same P-256 key to be used for signing and key exchange.
 An application server MUST select a different private key for the key exchange {{?I-D.ietf-webpush-encryption}} and signing the authentication token.
 Though a push service is not obligated to check either parameter for every push message, a push service SHOULD reject push messages that have identical values for these parameters with a 400 (Bad Request) status code.

 # Subscription Restriction {#restrict}